Self-Foveate: Enhancing Diversity and Difficulty of Synthesized Instructions from Unsupervised Text via Multi-Level Foveation: Introduction

+This multi-level nature of textual information finds a compelling parallel in human visual perception.
+In the human visual system, the fovea centralis, a small region of the retina with the highest density of photoreceptor cells, enables sharp central vision for resolving fine details at the point of fixation \citep{wandell1995foundations}.
+Beyond this focal point, rapid saccadic eye movements shift the fovea across different regions of interest, and the brain integrates information from these dispersed fixation points to comprehend spatial relationships \citep{findlay2003active}.
+Meanwhile, peripheral vision captures the global structure and holistic patterns of the scene at a coarser resolution.
+This multi-level visual processing, spanning fine-grained foveal detail, cross-region saccadic integration, and holistic peripheral awareness, inspires our approach to multi-granularity text comprehension.

-Motivated by these observations, this paper proposes \approach, a comprehensive LLM-based methodology designed to automatically synthesize instructions from unsupervised text.
-Diverging from prior research, as illustrated in \autoref{fig:small}, \approach introduces a ``Micro-Scatter-Macro'' multi-level foveation methodology to comprehensively excavate detailed information from raw text, subsequently synthesizing instructions with enhanced diversity and difficulty through three synthesis paradigms.
-Furthermore, \approach integrates a data regeneration module to improve the fidelity and quality of instructions to source text.
+Motivated by these textual observations and the analogous multi-level processing in human foveation, this paper proposes \approach, a comprehensive LLM-based methodology designed to automatically synthesize instructions from unsupervised text.
+As illustrated in \autoref{fig:small}, \approach introduces a ``Micro-Scatter-Macro'' multi-level foveation methodology in which \textit{micro-foveate} mirrors foveal fixation on fine-grained details, \textit{scatter-foveate} emulates saccadic integration across dispersed information, and \textit{macro-foveate} parallels peripheral perception of holistic patterns, thereby systematically extracting detailed information from raw text and subsequently synthesizing instructions with enhanced diversity and difficulty through three synthesis paradigms.
+Furthermore, \approach integrates a re-synthesis module to improve both the fidelity of instructions to source text and their overall quality.

-To summarize, the key contributions of this paper are as follows: \begin{itemize}[nolistsep, leftmargin=*] \item[$\triangleright$] We focus on unsupervised text-based instruction synthesis tasks, revealing limitations in existing works regarding diversity and difficulty. \item[$\triangleright$] We propose \approach, a method that synthesizes instructions with diversity and difficulty through LLMs based on unsupervised text. \item[$\triangleright$] We conducted extensive experiments to evaluate \approach, covering diversity and difficulty analysis, downstream task capabilities, and data scale trend analysis.
-The results demonstrate \approach's superiority in unsupervised text-based instruction synthesis and suggest promising directions for future research. \end{itemize}
+To summarize, the key contributions of this paper are as follows: \begin{itemize}[nolistsep, leftmargin=*] \item[$\triangleright$] We systematically analyze unsupervised text-based instruction synthesis, identifying critical limitations of existing methods in both instruction diversity and difficulty. \item[$\triangleright$] We propose \approach, a multi-level foveation methodology inspired by human visual perception that synthesizes diverse and challenging instructions from unsupervised text via three complementary strategies: micro-, scatter-, and macro-foveation. \item[$\triangleright$] We conduct extensive experiments covering diversity and difficulty analysis, downstream task evaluation, and data scaling analysis.
+Results demonstrate that \approach consistently outperforms existing methods in unsupervised text-based instruction synthesis. \end{itemize}